aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/Dropplet.md

 - A DialogueAnim is added with a startsize and targetpos of Vector3 * 1.5, a targetpos of Vector3.zero and a speed of 0.01
 - A Hornable is added with a push of (`vectordata[1].x`, `vectordata[1].y`) created from this NPCControl with breakondash and without pusher.
 - The first child's tag is set to `DroppletCube` (this is the actual cube inside the outer BoxCollider)
 - A trigger BoxCollider is added to the `DroppletCube` with a size of Vector3.one * 0.01.
-All collisions with it and the player's `ccol` or the outer BoxCollider are ignored
+All collisions with it and the player.entity.`ccol` or the outer BoxCollider are ignored

 After:
 - `vectordata[0]` is incremented by the entity.`startpos`
-- `internalparticle` is initialised to a single element which is the SpriteBounce of a instance of `Prefabs/Objects/WaterBubble` which is then childed to the entity's `sprite` and has a local position of Vector3.up / 2
+- `internalparticle` is initialised to a single element which is the SpriteBounce of a instance of `Prefabs/Objects/WaterBubble` which is then childed to the entity.`sprite` and has a local position of Vector3.up / 2
-- entity.`rigid` gets its gravity enabled with rotation frozen and its `onground` set to false
+- entity.`rigid` gets its gravity enabled with rotation frozen and entity.`onground` set to false

 ## Update
-First, if the entity's `rigid` isn't in kinematic mode, its y velocity will be set to -10.0 and [RefreshShadow](../../EntityControl/Update%20process/RefreshShadow.md) is called on the entity.
+If the entity.`rigid` isn't in kinematic mode, its y velocity will be set to -10.0 and [RefreshShadow](../../EntityControl/Update%20process/RefreshShadow.md) is called on the entity.
 This forces the dropplet to drop down at a constant speed.

 If the `actioncooldown` hasn't expired yet, it is decremented by the game's frametime.
 Otherwise [LockRigid(false, false)](../../EntityControl/EntityControl%20Methods.md#LockRigid) is called on the entity.
-This allows to unlock the entity's `rigid` once a dropplet is ready to be dropped.
+This allows to unlock the entity.`rigid` once a dropplet is ready to be dropped.

-If the entity's `shadow` is present, it will get enabled if `data[2]` is 0 or `hit` is false and it will get disabled otherwise.
+If the entity.`shadow` is present, it will get enabled if `data[2]` is 0 or `hit` is false and it will get disabled otherwise.

 What follows is logic that depends on the `actionfrequency` 3 different cooldowns.